Lenovo updates ThinkPad lineup with Intel 8th-gen processors and USB Type-C power adapters

 ThinkPad X

 Lenovo announced two devices in the ThinkPad X lineup: the X280 and the X380.
 Both offer rapid charging that promises to get you back to 80 percent battery life in 60 minutes.
-Speaking of battery life, the X280 offers up to 16.6 hours while the X380 Yoga features up to 13.6 hours.
-The X280 is 20 percent lighter (2.5 pounds) and 15 percent thinner (17.4mm) compared to its predecessor while the X380 Yoga comes with an Active Pen and an IR camera with Windows Hello support.
+Speaking of battery life, the X280 offers up to 16.6 hours, while the X380 Yoga features up to 13.6 hours.
+The X280 is 20 percent lighter (2.5 pounds) and 15 percent thinner (17.4mm) compared to its predecessor, while the X380 Yoga comes with an Active Pen and an IR camera with Windows Hello support.

 ThinkPad T